IN LOVING MEMORY OF

 In 1976, after the devastating Big Thompson Flood, Bob led nearly 200 soldiers from the 52nd Battalion at Fort Carson in cleanup and recovery efforts.

 Following his military service, Bob attended Colorado State University in Fort Collins to study geology.
-From 1977 to 1998, he built a career as a geologist focused primarily on gold exploration and mining, applying his analytical mind and love of the outdoors to landwork throughout the American West.
+From 1977 to 1998, he built a career as a geologist focused on gold exploration throughout the American West, combining his analytical mind with his love of the land.

 An avid outdoorsman, Bob carried that same spirit of exploration into his family life.
 He loved enjoying family adventure trips across Colorado and beyond.
 Whether pointing out unique rock formations, exploring Colorado river basins, teaching his children how to pan for gold, or spending days skiing together in the mountains, Bob found joy in sharing the natural world with those he loved.
+Annual trips to Lake Powell became a treasured family tradition, where Bob proudly captained the houseboat, navigating the red rock canyons and creating lasting memories on the water.
 His background as a geologist only deepened his enthusiasm, and he delighted in turning every outing into both an adventure and a lesson.

 Bob faced significant health challenges later in life with courage and perseverance.
 Despite these hardships, his greatest joy remained his family and the time shared together.

 He is survived by his beloved wife, Nancy Hemming; his son, Timothy Hemming; his daughter, Emily Cannon, and her husband, John Cannon; and his cherished grandson, Flynn Cannon.
-He is also survived by his siblings: Patrick Hemming, Sheila Redger, James Hemming, and Susan Hemming Pendolino.
-He was preceded in death by his sister, Theresa Holzinger.
+He is also survived by his siblings: Patrick Hemming, James Hemming, Sheila Hemming, and Suzy Hemming Pendolino.
+He was preceded in death by his sister, Theresa Hemming, who passed away in 1985.

 Bob will be remembered for his strength, intelligence, adventurous spirit, and unwavering commitment to those he loved.
 He never passed a mountain without telling us its story.